Microsoft-community/Community-website/wiki/reinstalling-microsoft-store.md

 Microsoft Store is used to download applications.
 But it may sometimes glitch out and disappear.
 This article will cover the steps of reinstalling it.

-## Method 1: Resetting the Microsoft Store Cache
+## Method 1: Resetting the Microsoft Store cache

-There are two methods to clear out the Microsoft Store Cache.
+There are two methods to clear out the Microsoft Store cache.

 ### Method 1: Resetting Microsoft Store through the Settings App